akka/akka/akka-docs/src/main/paradox/testing.md

 ## Example

-Ray Roestenburg's example code from [his blog](http://roestenburg.agilesquad.com/2011/02/unit-testing-akka-actors-with-testkit_12.html) adapted to work with Akka 2.x.
+Ray Roestenburg's example code from his blog, which unfortunately is not online anymore, adapted to work with Akka 2.x.

 @@snip [TestKitUsageSpec.scala]($code$/scala/docs/testkit/TestKitUsageSpec.scala) { #testkit-usage }